Darina Allen: Biography

 Darina Allen was born in Cullohill, County Laois, the eldest of nine children.
 The renowned chef Rory O'Connell is her brother.
 A graduate in hotel management of the Dublin Institute of Technology, she is the author of several successful books on the topic of Irish cuisine.
-She is a leader of the Slow Food movement in Ireland and instrumental in establishing a network of farmers' markets in the Cork area.
+She is a leader of the Slow Food movement in Ireland and instrumental in establishing a network of farmers' markets in the County Cork area.
 In the 1960s she was sous-chef at Ballymaloe House and started giving courses in cooking.
 Later she moved the cookery classes to Kinoith under the name of Ballymaloe Cookery School.
 She married Tim Allen, son of Myrtle Allen and Ivan Allen, and now lives on her organic farm, Kinoith, in Shanagarry.
 Allen has been voted cooking teacher of the year by the International Association of Culinary Professionals.
-She is owner of Ballymaloe Cookery School in Shanagarry, County Cork, Ireland.
+She is owner of Ballymaloe Cookery School in Shanagarry, County Cork.
 The school is situated on an organically run farm.

 Allen was a founder of some of the first Farmers' Markets in Ireland and continues to be involved in helping set up new markets..
 She is currently chair of the Midleton Farmers' Market.

 Darina Allen's husband, Tim Allen set up the Ballymaloe Cookery School with Darina.
 In January 2003 he pleaded guilty to possessing 977 pornographic images of children.
 He was caught as part of the Gardaí's Operation Amethyst, which tracked internet users who paid for child pornography with credit cards.
 Tim Allen was sentenced to community service and placed on the sex offenders register after offering to pay €40,000 to a children's charity in India.
 Following Allen's conviction, the Ballymaloe cookery school announced that he would no longer be involved in the business.
 However, he remains involved.